Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/tong-tri.md

 email: tmtong@usc.edu
 github: tong03
 ---
-Pursuing a B.S in Quantitative Biology
+Tri Tong is an undergraduate student pursuing a B.S. in Quantitative Biology.